ZornLab/Mona/README.md

 saveRDS(seurat,file="my_dataset.rds")
 ```

-The final step is opening the directory using 'Load new dataset' and navigating to where it is stored.
-Make sure to save any changes with 'Save dataset' as well.
+The final step is to launch Mona and click 'Load new dataset', then navigate to where the directory is stored.

-Mona directories are still Seurat objects under the surface, meaning any changes within Mona can be easily transferred back to the standard version:
+Once finished, if you have modified/annotated the dataset make sure to save your changes with 'Save dataset'.
+Any changes within Mona can then be easily transferred back to the standard version:

 ```
 transfer_mona_data("Desktop/my_dataset",seurat)
 ```

-Also note that while the Mona app itself is designed to run easily on a standard laptop, the initial processing can be time-consuming.
-Consider performing these steps in a cluster/cloud environment, particularly for large datasets.

 ## Roadmap